thealbeva/Paycheck-First/TAX_ENGINE_REVIEW.md

 This verifies statutory rates and bracket boundaries only.
 It does not make the calculated state amount equivalent to a completed state return or an employer's withholding calculation because the simplified engine still omits many state deductions, exemptions, credits, recapture rules, and local taxes.

-### Filing status is fixed to single
+### Filing-status scenarios are now available but remain simplified

-The app does not collect filing status and calculates federal and state estimates using single-filer assumptions.
-It cannot accurately estimate married filing jointly, married filing separately, head of household, or qualifying surviving spouse scenarios.
+The app now collects filing status and supports federal planning scenarios including head of household and self-employment income.
+This removes the previous single-filer-only interface limitation, but it does not make the estimate equivalent to a filed return.
+State rules remain simplified and may not vary deductions, exemptions, credits, or brackets correctly for every filing status.

 ### Paycheck withholding is not the same as annual tax liability